Solid Waste Information for Developers

 - Your project involves a multi-family residential or mixed-use structure with 10 or more residential units.

-- Submit your building plans to DPD.
+- Submit your building plans to SDCI.
 If necessary, solid waste staff will review your plans to determine if they meet the code or can be approved as an exception to the code.

 - After your building permit has been approved and the construction is underway, SPU may visit your construction site to assure construction waste is being disposed of properly.

 - As the construction nears completion, you must request solid waste service (See Contacts):